MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-hard-coded-link-translation.md

 **Option 3: Use the link translation setting** – This is an admin side setting that is invisible to users.
 However, it will handle URLs only in HTML and CSS.

 These three features keep your links working no matter where your users are.
-When you have apps that point directly to internal endpoints or ports, you can map these internal URLs to the published external Application Proxy URLs.
+When you have apps that point directly to internal endpoints or ports, you can map these internal URLs to the published external application proxy URLs.

 > [!NOTE]